tensorlakeai/indexify/docs/docs/usecases/video_rag.md

 2. [Whisper Extractor](https://github.com/tensorlakeai/indexify-extractors/tree/main/whisper-asr) - It will extract transcripts of the audio.
 3. [Mini LM L6 Extractor](https://github.com/tensorlakeai/indexify-extractors/tree/main/embedding/minilm-l6) - A Sentence Transformer to extract embedding from the audio extractor.

 The Q&A will be powered by Langchain and OpenAI.
-We will create a Indexify Retreiver and pass it to Langchain to retreive the relevant text of the questions based on semantic search.
+We will create a Indexify Retriever and pass it to Langchain to retrieve the relevant text of the questions based on semantic search.

 ### Download Indexify and the necessary extractors
 ```bash